cpleonardo/fastapi-django-boilerplate/README.md

 ### FastAPI Django-ORM Boilerplate
-A basic boilerplate for creating a project that leverages the speed and simplicity of FastAPI for building APIs and the powerful Django ORM for managing database interactions.
-This configuration allows developers to benefit from FastAPI’s asynchronous capabilities for handling high-performance requests while taking advantage of Django's mature ORM and admin interface for database and content management, creating a well-rounded, efficient development environment.
+A basic boilerplate configuration for creating a project that leverages the speed and simplicity of FastAPI for building APIs and the powerful Django ORM for managing database interactions.
+This configuration allows developers to benefit from FastAPI’s asynchronous capabilities for handling high-performance requests while taking advantage of Django's mature ORM and admin interface for database and content management.

 ## Features
 - FastAPI for building APIs quickly and efficiently.